danielking13/CS4330-final-project/JavaLanguage.md

 }
 ```

-Singleton
+## Singleton

-* How is a singleton implemented?
+#### How is a singleton implemented?
-* Can it be made thread-safe?
+#### Can it be made thread-safe?
-* Can the singleton instance be lazily instantiated?
+#### Can the singleton instance be lazily instantiated?

-Procedural programming
+## Procedural programming

-* Does the language support procedural programming?
+#### Does the language support procedural programming?

+Yes, Java is a procedural programming language.

-Functional programming
+## Functional programming

-* Does the language support functional programming?
+#### Does the language support functional programming?

+Java is not a functional programming language, but has support for functional programming.
+Lambdas were the 'solution' to allow functional programming in Java.
+They provide the ability to create functions at runtime which can then be passed/manipulated by other code.

-Multithreading
+## Multithreading

-* Threads or thread-like abilities
+#### Threads or thread-like abilities
-* How is multitasking accomplished?
+#### How is multitasking accomplished?